-To meet the expectation of 80% proficiency, 16 of 19 students must attain said level.
-Upon assessing all students according to the same communication rubric, 16 achieved proficiency.
+To meet the expectation of 80% proficiency, 17 of 21 students must attain said level.
+Upon assessing all students according to the same communication rubric, 19 achieved proficiency.
 This is at the necessary level.
-Contributing to this level are several circumstances: one student failed to present and thus failed the assessment entirely; one students failed to achieve proficiency in "delivery" given inappropriate attire/pace/voice volume; and two students consistently read off of their notes, as opposed to teaching the class.
+One students failed to achieve proficiency given inappropriate attire, another for personal reasons.
+Throughout the classes presentations, there were numerous isolated instances of students: reading off of their notes, re-starting the presentation after progressing several minutes in, moving too fast, speaking informally, etc. However, the majority of the students were able to err in only one area and excel in others, allowing the class as a whole to succeed.